 At Dunmarra, we met a couple who are on their second trip in their 40-foot bus and they were happy to show us through it.
 They had stopped earlier to find that one of the wheels on the tandem trailer carrying the small 4WD had fallen off along the way.
 Ken was using some interesting mechanical skills to solve his problem.

 We also discovered that one of the young ladies onsite is a hairdresser, so Julie took the opportunity to get a haircut (cheaper than Canberra too!).

-At the Three Ways Roadhouse, we caught up with the owners (again), having been personally served on Christmas Day by Abbie Bishop (daughter of one of the owners), who plays basketball for the Canberra Capitals.
-As it happens, we met her again several days later at the Holiday Inn in Darwin.
+At the Three Ways Roadhouse, we caught up with the owners (again).
+On the way up, we had been personally served on Christmas Day by Abbie Bishop (daughter of one of the owners), who plays basketball for the Canberra Capitals.
+And we had met her again several days later at the Holiday Inn in Darwin.
 Small world.